top of page

 The Problem: You’re Posting, but the Rules Have Changed

 Social media used to be simple.
 You posted something, and your followers saw it.
+That is no longer the case.

 Today, platforms prioritize content that keeps people engaged longer.
 Your posts are competing with ads, videos, personal updates from friends and family, and content from brands with massive budgets.